perma-id/w3id.org/serdif/README.md

 This [W3ID](https://w3id.org) provides a persistent URI namespace for Semantic Environmental and Rare Disease data Integration Framework (SERDIF) resources.

 ## Uses
-This namespace is broken down into different parts for SERDIF components, sparql endpoint (sparql), user interface (ui) and others.
+This namespace is broken down into different parts for SERDIF components, SPARQL endpoint (SPARQL), user interface (UI) and others.

 See <https://github.com/navarral/serdif/> for full details.